EMarnus/MyCostTracker/README.md

 - Deplyed site failed to work, unused dateutil.
 Import removed.
 - Able to input blank as item name.
   ![Print Error](./images/printError.PNG)

 - When trying to print while the sheet is empty, an error ends program
 - When trying to delete an item while the sheet is empty, an error ends program
+    - Both print and delete errors were fixed but adding a check for the database, Commit 44 "Fix for empty database print & delete errors."

 ### Unfixed Bugs